 Fortunately, your case isn’t as open-and-shut as the prosecution would like you to believe.
-At Randall & Stump, PLLC, our DWI defense attorneys know how to challenge these tests.
+At Randall & Stump, Criminal Defense Attorneys, our DWI defense attorneys know how to challenge these tests.
 From the field sobriety test to your constitutional rights, we fight for your rights to get you a fair result.
 If you’re facing DWI charges, call us at (980) 237-4579 or contact us via our online contact form to schedule a free consultation.

 The Role of Field Sobriety Tests in Your DWI Case